DSACMS/ospo-guide/content/resources/usability-testing-guide/template-usability-testing-guide-post-test-survey.md

 ---
-title: Usability Testing Interview Notetaking Document Template
+title: 'Template: Post-Activity Usability Survey (Optional)'
-description: Template for Usability Testing Interview Notetaking Document
+description: Template for Post-Activity Usability Survey
-permalink: /resources/usability-testing/interview-notetaking-document-template/
+permalink: /resources/usability-testing/post-activity-usability-survey-template/
 layout: layouts/page
 section: resources
 tags: ospo
 eleventyNavigation:
   parent: ospo-resources-usabilitytesting
-  key: ospo-resources-usabilitytesting-interviewnotetakingdocument
+  key: ospo-resources-usabilitytesting-postactivitysurvey
-  order: 1
+  order: 4
-  title: Interview Notetaking Document Template
+  title: Post-Activity Survey Template
 sidenav: true
 sticky_sidenav: true
 ---

-# **Template**: Post-Activity Usability Survey (Optional)

 Use this template as an outline to create a usability survey for a participant after they have completed activities.
 A survey can help capture reactions to tasks/activities from participants in a uniform way.
 The content on this survey is intended as inspiration and uses a [Likert scale](https://en.wikipedia.org/wiki/Likert_scale) to assess participants’ thoughts; free to add, omit, or edit content as it suits your research.